 "Your efforts and vision were instrumental in repositioning Sentosa into a world-class lifestyle and leisure destination.
 Both our annual island attendance and group profit hit record highs for the year 2006 at 5.7 million and US$900 million respectively.
 Sentosa’s success today would not have been possible without your contribution and encouragement."

 In 2000, Sentosa Island developments had ten years of mixed results.
 For the Singapore Government, the mission was to get a true assessment of the island and its potential by a panel of international and local experts and eventually relaunch the development of Sentosa.
-Our contribution included evaluation of the situation, creative brainstorming, definition of a new strategy, reorientation towards local residents, changing access procedures, evolution of uses, planning zones and operational management of the island.
+Our contribution included evaluation of the situation, creative brainstorming, definition of a new strategy, and recommendations about reorientation towards local residents, changing access procedures, evolution of uses, planning zones and operational management of the island.

-Today, Sentosa is Asia’s leading leisure destination and Singapore’s premier island resort getaway, located within 15 minutes from the central business and shopping districts.
+Today, Sentosa is a leading leisure destination in Asia and Singapore’s premier island resort getaway, located within 15 minutes from the central business and shopping districts.
 The 500-hectare island resort is home to an exciting array of themed attractions, award-winning spa retreats, lush rainforests, golden sandy beaches, resort accommodations, world-renowned golf courses, a deep-water yachting marina and luxurious residences – making Sentosa a vibrant island resort for business and leisure.
 Making Sentosa its home, too, is Singapore’s first integrated resort and casino, Resorts World Sentosa, which operates South East Asia’s first Universal Studios theme park.

 Plum Village comprises several mindfulness practice centres created by world-reknown Zen Master Thich Nhat Hanh.

-Plum Village is the home and monastery of the Zen Master Thich Nhat Hanh, who "taught the world mindfulness" (Times Magazine).
+Plum Village is the monastery of the Zen Master Thich Nhat Hanh, who "taught the world mindfulness" (Times Magazine).
 "Thich Nhat Hanh shows us the connection between personal, inner peace and peace on Earth" (His Holiness the Dalai Lama)."Thich Nhat Hanh defends a modern buddhism (Le Monde).
 "This buddhist monk is an unsung hero in the world's climate fight" (Huffington Post).

 Beyond personal development, "Mindfulness" is increasingly being practiced in corporations, educational institutions and the health sector.
 Plum Village has been invited to offer a day of mindfulness at major tech corporations, the World Bank, and even at the Vatican with Pope Francis.